ShreyAgarwal71/CS180SocialMedia/README.md

 - **User Management**: Create, update, retrieve, and delete user profiles.
 - **Posts and Comments**: Users can create posts and add comments to interact with one another.
-- **Image Collection**: Placeholder for image management, where users or posts may have associated images.
 - **File-based Storage**: Data is stored in text files (`users.txt`, `posts.txt`, and `comments.txt`) for persistence.

 ---